 in_app_ownership_type value of

 PURCHASED are considered.
 This means that we don't take into account

 FAMILY_SHARED values in analytics and do not send events based on them.

-To determine the rest of the family members on Adapty, you can find them in the event details.
+To identify the other family members on Adapty, you can find them in the event details.
 First, locate the original family purchase transaction.
 Then, examine the event details for that transaction, specifically looking for the same product, purchase date, and expiration date.
 By analyzing the event details, you can identify other family membership transactions associated with the original purchase.

 Updated about 2 months ago